oclipa/csharp-cheat-sheet/README.md

 * `>>` (bitwise right shift)

 **NOTE**:
-  * Normally, an `int` and a `unit` take up 4 bytes, or 32 bits.
+  * Normally, an `int` and a `uint` take up 4 bytes, or 32 bits.
 For the sake of simplicity, some of the following examples pretend that they take up only 1 byte, or 8 bits.
   * Reminder: 1 = true; 0 = false

 <div id="interview-bitwise-amp">